Fabrizio112/Pokedex-React/README.md

  <img src="src/assets/pikachu-pokemon.gif" alt="Pikachu App">
 </p>

-## How i thought about the project and its functioning
+## 🤔 How i thought about the project and its functioning

 **_Main Idea : Pokedex where the pokemons was categorized  by generations or Regions_**

+The Api used was :[Pokeapi](https://pokeapi.co/api/v2/)

 First of all , I made other Pokedex but it was made in Vanilla JavaScript .So I got the main idea ,and I tried to do  it in React